-In addition to the three CO monitors referenced in the table above, Maryland operates a CO monitor at Essex, the newly designated PAMS site.
+In addition to the three CO monitors referenced in the table above, Maryland operates a CO monitor at Essex, as part of the PAMS monitoring requirements.

 CO is formed when carbon in fuel is not completely burned.
 The EPA estimates that approximately 60% of all CO emissions are from motor vehicle exhaust.
 Other sources include waste incinerators, wood stoves, furnaces, and some industrial processes.
 Concentrations are highest along heavily traveled highways, and decrease significantly the further away the monitor is from traffic.
 Therefore, CO monitors are usually located close to roadways or in urban areas.